tabvaranjr/compose-recipes/nextcloud/README.md

     htpasswd -nbB admin password
     ```

-3. Add the used-defined certificate files to `/certs'.
+3. Add the used-defined certificate files to `traefik/certs' folder.
-    1. Copy a valid SSL certificate and private key to the `/certs` folder.
+    1. Copy a valid SSL certificate and private key to the `traefik/certs` folder.
 Wildcard certificates are accepted.
-    2. Open `config/tls.yaml` and adjust the paths to the certificate and private key.
+    2. Open `traefik/config/tls.yaml` and change the paths to point to the certificate and private key.
+        * Keep the starting slash (e.g. `/certs/MYCERT.crt`); this is the full path to the file(s) in the volume used by the Traefik container.

 4. Run `docker-compose` or `podman-compose`:
 ```sh